babarrett/g80-9009/breakoutbox-decoded.md

     2. Workstation-Generic (PS/2), from the keyboard Mouse connector
     3. Workstation using either Sun Serial or RS22 Serial communication), from the keyboard Desk PC/Workstation connector
-* There are 5 conneections of unknown purpose and direction from the AK125 System connector to the HOST-SYSTEM connector.
+* There are 5 pins of unknown purpose and direction from the AK125 System connector to the HOST-SYSTEM connector.
 * Power (+12V) is provided by the Power Supply connector.

 Visual summary:
 ![Breakout visual summary](../master/images/breakout-decoded.png "Breakout visual summary")

+* Red for keyboard data
+* Green for mouse data
+* Black for power and other

 * The Breakout Box is Simple.